Halfbrick is a successful games company based in Brisbane, who has developed hugely popular mobile games such as Fruit Ninja and Jetpack Joyride.

 A limitation with the existing logo was it can only be displayed on a white or black background.
-We needed it to work with all of Halfbrick games, whose brandings are very colourful.
+We needed it to work across all of Halfbrick games, whose brandings were very colourful.

-In the version above, the wordmark conveys the character of the brand without the 'brick' icon and works on any coloured background to tie in with the game's branding.
+In the version above, the wordmark conveys the playful character of the brand without needing the brick icon, and it works on any coloured background which helps tie in with each game's branding.

-Halfbrick didn't end up adopting the new logo, but it was helpful to explore alternatives.
+Halfbrick didn't end up adopting a new logo, but it was helpful to explore alternatives.

-The controls are keyboard only.
-Can you beat 2020 points?
+The game controls are keyboard only.
+Can you beat 2,000 points?

 View on desktop to play.